 My favorite answer is this one:

-I also make sure to work a standard 40-hour week and never work in the weekends.
+I also make sure to almost always work a standard 40-hour week and never work on the weekends.
 This is important to me for two reasons.
 First of all, I have a life outside of work.
 I have a family who likes to have me around and friends and hobbies that I also want to have time for.
 I find that the time I spend outside of work recharges my batteries, expands my horizons and actually makes me more efficient at work.

 Secondly, if I’m always seen arriving at the office at 6 in the morning and leaving at 9 in the evening, not to mention taking calls and writing emails late at night and all weekend, it’s sure to send a signal to my employees that this is what the company expects, that this is “the right way”.
 But it isn’t.